stevendennett-toast/mgmt-portal-temp-backend/README.md

 ## Introduction

-A simple node/express + TypeScript app that allows you to quickly mock up some endpoints.
-We simply track the data in memory.
+A simple Node/Express app that allows you to quickly mock up some endpoints for the Management Portal.
+We create a data store in memory and manipulate it directly via the endpoints.
+In the `capman-mgmt-portal-ui` repo, create your axios functions and react-query hooks as normal, but use `getMockBookingService` instead of `getBookingService` to hit this express app (http://localhost:5000).

-`yarn && yarn dev`
+Run `yarn && yarn dev` to start up the server